chrishulbert/gondola/README.md

 *Note that this project isn't in a usable state yet*

+Sick of your kids' DVD's getting scratched and unusable?

-Gondola is a media center that is designed to work on a cheap+silent single board computer (SBC) like a [Chip](https://getchip.com/) or a [Raspberry Pi](https://www.raspberrypi.org/).
+Gondola is a media center that is designed to work from a cheap+silent single board computer (SBC) like a [Chip](https://getchip.com/) or a [Raspberry Pi](https://www.raspberrypi.org/).

 It accomplishes this feat by pre-processing your media into [HLS](https://developer.apple.com/streaming/),